mdrsk/Network_Security/readme.md

 This project will focus on implementing a small network infrastructure for a XYZ company that will be compliant with NIST Cybersecurity Framework.
 This implementation will focus only on selected technical controls that are related as close as possible to the network security field (e.g.: Access control, Data Security, Security Continuous Monitoring).

+The network presented in this publication will consist of the following devices (the number of devices might be a subject to change):

+x number of routers
+x number of switches
+x number of hosts
+x number of servers
+x number of Firewalls
+x number of NIDS (SNORT appliance)

 Most of the hardware components used in this topology are manufactured under the CISCO brand, nonethless other security products (such as IPS, IDS, NIDS, HIDS etc.) may be from another vendor.
-The idea of this work is to not focus on a specific vendor equipment but rather to present the idea of implementing
+The idea of this project is to not focus on a specific vendor equipment but rather to present the idea of securing a simple network in accordance with the NIST Cybersecurity Framework, which should guarantee the basic-level of compliance with the information security standards such as ISO/IEC.

+The following controls will be in the focus of our interest:

 Risk Assessment (ID.RA): The organization understands the cybersecurity risk to organizational operations (including mission, functions, image, or reputation), organizational assets, and individuals.